ChannelFinder/ChannelFinderService/src/test/resources/INTEGRATIONTEST_DOCKER_RUN.md

 ##### Performance

 * It may take a minute to run a test.
 This includes time to set up the test environment, perform the test and tear down the test environment.
 Setting up the test environment takes most of that time.
+* It may take additional time to run an integration test with code coverage.